The Return of Fate

 Let’s bring this back down to earth.

-When in 1968 Stewart Brand launched The Whole Earth Catalog, he captured its mission in what would become a mantra:
+When in 1968 Stewart Brand launched The Whole Earth Catalog, he captured its purpose statement in its first sentence:

-We are as gods and might as well get good at it.
-(4)
+We are as gods and might as well get good at it.5

 Is this a figurative invocation of gods?
 Yes.
 Is this a literal invocation of gods?
 Also, yes.
 This single sentence concentrates the transition to a new era that is easily missed in our secular age.